binsentsu/am43-ctrl/README.md

 Username and password for MQTT may be specified with `-u` and `-p` option

 If no password argument is supplied, you can enter it interactively

+Bluetooth polling interval is randomly selected at startup (10-20 minutes), but can be defined with `-i` option:
+`sudo am43ctrl MACx MACy -l 3000 -i 10`

+A minimum successfull connection 'fail-time' can be defined with `-f` option:
+`sudo am43ctrl MACx MACy -l 3000 -f 120000`
+If no valid connection with a device occurs during <fail-time> seconds, the program will exit.

 Base topic defaults to `homeassistant`, but may be configured with the `-topic` option